 Absente 55 Absinthe isn’t as green we thought it would be but we’re okay with that.
 Neon drinks are highly overrated.
 We’re more into flavor and this absinthe hit the right notes.

-The first step is to measure the absinthe and simple syrup.
+The first step in this recipe is to measure the absinthe and simple syrup.
 We use a Japanese jigger to measure both liquids to insure accurate measurements and avoid spillage.

-You’ll want to pour the two liquids into a shaker immediately after you measure each.
+Pour the two liquids into a shaker immediately after you measure each.
 We use a Boston shaker to craft this and other drinks.
-We have other shakers but this is the one that never leaks and is easiest to clean.
+While we have other shakers, this one never leaks and is easiest to clean.

 Absinthe Frappe Alternatives